OData/odatacpp-client/README.md

 ### Building for iOS

-Complete on Building on OS X. Return to the root folder of odatacpp
+Complete on Building on OS X. Return to the root folder of odatacpp, run following commands.

     cd lib/casablanca/Build_iOS
     ./configure.sh